facebook

 How to Recognize Early Signs of Autism

 Diagnosing Autism Spectrum Disorder (ASD) is challenging because it is based on behavior.
-It is not a disease, physical disability or mood disorder, which means there is no traditional medical test or remedy.
+It is not a disease, physical disability, or mood disorder, which means there is no traditional medical test or remedy.
 Autism is classified as a neurological and developmental disorder.
+Identifying early signs of autism can make a difference.
+Autism is most effectively managed when diagnosed and treated with behavioral therapy before age three.
+This is known as early intervention.
+Because early intervention is critical, it’s important for parents to recognize the early signs of autism.
+Learning the difference between behaviors that are quirky personality traits and those that may be autism symptoms is a challenge, but it can have a big impact on children on the autism spectrum.

 The Individual Nature of Autism

 Autism is the common term for Autism Spectrum Disorder (ASD).
-It is characterized by challenges in communication, speech, socialization and other behavior.
-Autism is referred to as a spectrum because the impact of the condition has a broad range.
+Challenges in communication, speech, socialization, and other behaviors characterize it.
+Autism is referred to as a spectrum because the condition’s impact has a broad range.
 As autism expert Dr. Stephen Shore said, “If you’ve met one person with autism, you’ve met one person with autism.”
+Learning common characteristics of the autism spectrum can help parents identify what early signs of autism they should be aware of in their children.

 Symptoms of Autism Spectrum Disorder